Versioning with mkdocs when not using GitHub

 Since I am a heavy user of Forgejo/Gitea-based instances, where GitHub Pages is not available (and Codeberg’s pages server can be unreliable at times), I usually prefer pushing to S3 and putting a CDN in front of it.

-requires the ability to push to a branch named gh-pages
+Yet, mike requires the ability to push to a branch named gh-pages in the first place.

 It doesn’t work locally in the sense that it builds/appends the versioning structure, and one could sync to a different destination from there.
 After figuring this all out, I thought sharing this in a brief post might help others out there.

-This post assumes you have a working mkdocs
+This post assumes you have a working mkdocs site and have installed mike.

 Local Deployment